thirumurthis/Learnings/Quarkus/Websocket_project.md

 ![image](https://user-images.githubusercontent.com/6425536/185776285-bc207a06-ec97-458b-8d2e-1450c977f6b3.png)

 - Using the browser Dev Console we can use below command in the Console
+  - Open the browser, type the `about:blank` in the address bar, and then use the Dev Console

 ```
 let ws = new WebSocket("ws://localhost:8080/start-websocket/user03